-This post has very few to do with SEO as a discipline, but it’s one of the biggest truth I’ve learned so far during my SEO life and it is connected with today because I’m starting a new job role in London for a different media agency.
+This post has very few to do with SEO as a discipline, but it's one of those element of truth I've learned in my career as a SEOer.
+Why today?
+Because today I’m starting a new job role in London for a different media agency.

-So what’s the SEO point I want to tell you today?
+What’s the SEO point I want to pass today?

-Looking back over the last two years, I have learnt a number of things that certainly made myself a bit more professional and communicative, more client servicing as someone would say.
+Looking back over the last two years, I can say I have learnt a number of things that made myself more professional and communicative, more client servicing as someone would say.

-I’ve been also able to confirm another big lesson: customers always look after their ROI.
-This shouldn’t be strange after all, and it’s quite normal for a business to desire generating revenues from an investment.
-However, most of the customers I’ve worked with were so big, and they always got stranded with LOADS of company bureaucracies.
+Not surprisingly, I can confirm the other big lesson: customers always look after their ROI.
+This shouldn't be a surprise after all, as businesses have to generate money if they want to stay on the market.
+However, most of the customers I’ve worked with were so big, that more often than not stranded with LOADS of (internal) bureaucracies.

 What does this mean for SEO?
-That your project is going to fail, as SEO means nothing unless it gets done.
+That your project is going to fail, as SEO - like many other things - means nothing unless it gets done.